Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ### TLS

-By default, the Signer Service runs in **insecure** mode, so its API service uses HTTP without any TLS encryption.
-This is sufficient for testing or if you're running locally within your machine's isolated Docker network and only intend to access it within the confines of your machine.
-However, for larger production setups, it's recommended to enable TLS - especially for traffic that spans across multiple machines.
+By default the Signer API uses plain HTTP with no TLS.
+That is fine for testing or a single-machine Docker network; enable TLS for any traffic that crosses machines.

 To enable TLS, you must first create a **certificate / key pair**.
 We **strongly advise** using a well-known Certificate Authority to create and sign the certificate and do not recommend using a self-signed certificate / key pair for production environments.

-When configuring TLS support, the Signer Service expects a single folder containing:
+When configuring TLS support, the Signer service expects a single folder containing:
 - `cert.pem`: The SSL certificate file signed by a certificate authority, in PEM format
 - `key.pem`: The private key corresponding to `cert.pem` that will be used for signing TLS traffic, in PEM format